70 In Is How Many Feet

 Focus on Precision

 In fields such as engineering and manufacturing, there is a growing emphasis on precision and accuracy.
-This trend has led to the development of more sophisticated measurement tools and techniques that minimize errors in unit conversions.
+Plus, this trend has led to the development of more sophisticated measurement tools and techniques that minimize errors in unit conversions.
 Laser measuring devices and digital calipers, for example, can provide highly accurate measurements in both inches and feet.

 Augmented Reality (AR) Applications